IIT-EnergySystemModels/openTEPES/doc/md/Characteristics.md

   >
   > It represents a decision support system for defining the **integrated generation, storage, and transmission resource planning** (IRP, GEP+SEP+TEP) of a **large-scale electric system** at the tactical level (i.e., time horizons of 5-20 years),
   > defined as a set of **dynamic investment decisions for generation, storage, and (electricity, hydrogen, and heat) networks for several future years**.
 It is a tool for energy system planners to support the energy transition toward a **decarbonized, reliable, and affordable energy system**.
-  > The user predefines the expansion candidates, so the model determines the optimal decisions among them.
+  > The user predefines the expansion candidates, and the model determines the optimal decisions among them.

-- **Two-stage stochastic optimization** problem that includes binary generation, storage, and electricity; hydrogen and heat network investment/retirement decisions; generation operation decisions (commitment, startup, and shutdown decisions are also binary); and electric line-switching decisions.
+- **Two-stage stochastic optimization** problem that includes binary generation, storage, and (electricity, hydrogen, and heat) network investment/retirement decisions; generation operation decisions (commitment, startup, and shutdown decisions are also binary); and electric line-switching decisions.
   Capacity expansion considers the system adequacy reserve margin, maximum CO2 emissions, and minimum and maximum energy constraints.

   > If no candidates are provided, the model runs without expansion, so it can be used to evaluate the operation of the system in a given year or several years.
 The model can also be used to evaluate the expansion of just one of the energy carriers (generation and storage, electric lines, hydrogen pipelines, or heat pipes) by providing candidates for that carrier and not for the others.